luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 ### Now we need to configure networking inside WSL OS, because we've lost the help from WSL (sub)system itself, so let's dig in!

-- Get root
+- Get root:
 `sudo su`
-- Confirm that you don't have any networking
+- Confirm that you don't have any networking:
 `ip a`
-- You will see something like this, `eth0` with MAC but no IP address assigned
+- You will see something like this, `eth0` with MAC but no IP address assigned:
 ```
 	6: eth0: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN group default qlen 1000
 		link/ether 5c:bb:f6:9e:ee:fa brd ff:ff:ff:ff:ff:ff
 ```
-- To fix this go to directory in which Ubuntu keeps networking configs (if you use different OS you'll need to dig deeper, see reference links at the end of the full guide file)
+- To fix this go to directory in which Ubuntu keeps networking configs (if you use different OS you'll need to dig deeper, see reference links at the end of the full guide file):
 `cd /lib/systemd/network/`
-- Create and edit a new file
+- Create and edit a new file:
 `nano wsl_external.network`
-- Contents of the file (use copy/paste)
+- Contents of the file (use copy/paste):
 ```
 [Match]
 Name=eth0